Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Abstract

 \section{Abstract}

-\bfseries \boldmath The exchange of protons and deuterons is a very fast process, even on macroscopic length scales.
-Here we directly measure quantitatively the formation of HDO within the first 100 microseconds of the reaction at the liquid-liquid interface between D$_2$O and H$_2$O using a fast-flowing liquid flat jet and infrared spectroscopic imaging.
-During early stages of the reaction, the rate of HDO formation is limited by the availability of hydroxide and hydronium ions mediating the reaction, rather than simply by diffusion.
-This reveals a non-equilibrium state of the interface, being fully mixed diffusely yet with HDO concentrations well below equilibrium.
-We extract the reaction rate constant for the HDO formation in good agreement with picosecond timescales of the elementary proton-deuteron exchange reaction.
-Quantitative analysis of educt and product concentrations by infrared imaging at well-defined liquid-liquid interfaces as introduced here will enable studying fast kinetics for a wide range of chemical reactions.
+\bfseries \boldmath Proton-deuteron exchange is a very fast process, even across macroscopic length scales.
+Here we directly and quantitatively measure the formation of HDO within the first 100~microseconds of the reaction at the liquid–liquid interface between D$_2$O and H$_2$O, using a fast-flowing liquid flat jet combined with infrared spectroscopic imaging.
+We demonstrate that, at early stages HDO formation is reaction-limited, set by the low concentration of the hydroxide and hydronium ions that mediate the exchange.
+As the ion concentration rises, the rate rapidly approaches the diffusion limit.
+The reaction rate constant we extract is consistent with the picosecond timescale of the elementary proton–deuteron exchange.
+Access to these microsecond kinetics reveals a non-equilibrium state in the early H$_2$O/D$_2$O interface: the two liquids are fully mixed by diffusion, yet the HDO concentration remains well below equilibrium.
+Quantitative imaging of reactant and product concentrations at well-defined liquid–liquid interfaces, as introduced here, will enable the study of fast kinetics across a wide range of chemical reactions.